sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 # Where get long tail keywords?
 in application is also implemented google-ads API keyword planner, for which you must have MMC account with activated developer token
-If you do not have google-ads-api developer token, you can use collabim or semrush
+If you do not have google-ads-api developer token, you can use collabim (https://www.collabim.com/?promoCode=mRfeciXH1V), semrush (https://semrush.sjv.io/zaeLbr) or kwfinder (https://kwfinder.com#a610ee61bfeebf87f1c28d2d6)

 # License
 GPL-2.0-only